aeternity/aepp-components/README.md

 ### Component css-classes
 Give the wrapping main element a classname that corresponds to the component name `aeProgressIndicator` -> `.ae-progress-indicator`,

-Add all modifier classes (that represent type, state or simmilar things) of the component to the main wrapping element.
+Add all modifier classes (that represent type, state or similar things) of the component to the main wrapping element.
 Modifiers should start with an underscore `_`
 Defaults should always be included.

 #### good example